Shin-Soo Choo: SSG Landers

-On February 21, 2021, Choo agreed to a one-year, $2.4MM contract with the SSG Landers of the Korea Baseball Organization (KBO).
-Choo played in 136 games for the team in 2021, slashing .263/.409/.450 with 21 home runs and 69 RBI.
+On February 21, 2021, Choo agreed to a one-year, $2.4 million contract with the SSG Landers of the Korea Baseball Organization (KBO).
+Choo played in 136 games for the team in 2021, slashing .263/.409/.450 with 21 home runs and 69 RBI in 137 games.
 On November 16, 2021, Choo re-signed with the Landers on a one-year, $2.3 million contract.

+On December 14, 2023, Choo announced that he would retire at the conclusion of the 2024 KBO season.

 World Baseball Classic

 Choo was on the 2009 World Baseball Classic South Korean roster.
 Cleveland allowed Choo to play under the condition that he play only one game or less as an outfielder in the first round, and only in two non-consecutive games of the second round.
 Cleveland lifted this restriction from the semifinals on, and Choo started as an outfielder in the semifinal match against Venezuela.
 He helped South Korea win 10–2 against Venezuela with a three-run home run against Carlos Silva in the first inning.
 He also contributed a solo home run in the fifth inning in the finals against Hisashi Iwakuma of Japan, where South Korea lost to Japan 5–3.